Britain's Lost Roman Gold Mines.

-The richest place in Great Britain for finding Gold deposits has always been within the principality of Wales, Welsh Gold is a very pure Gold and is highly sort after.
-All the British Royal Families Wedding bands are made from pure Welsh gold and it is a tradition that has survived since the 1500's.
-In these current times, the Gold mines in Wales do not operate on a mass industrialized scale like they do in the rest of the world.
+The richest place in Great Britain for finding gold deposits has always been within the principality of Wales.
+Welsh gold is very pure gold and is highly sort after.
+The British royalty always ensured that their wedding bands were made from pure Welsh gold and it is a tradition that has survived since the 1500s.
+In recent times, the gold mines in Wales do not operate on a massive scale like they do in the rest of the world.
 And it is this that makes Welsh gold quite rare and of course very desirable.
 Of course, when something is rare.
 It always adds to the prestige and actual value of the luxury good.

 After the Roman occupation had ended, the mines fell into a poor state and suffered sporadic use.
-As a consequence of this they left us behind a glimpse of their Gold mining techniques.
+As a consequence of this, they left us behind a glimpse of their gold mining techniques.
 Their extraction methods and the conditions that the workers had to endure had pretty much continued unchanged deep into the Victorian era.

-Precious metals in the UK.
+Precious Metals in the UK.

-You may have noticed there has been a marked increase of Cash for Gold offers spread across all forms of media.
-This is because the price of Gold has increased steadily over the last decade.
-Due to the continued increase in the price of Gold, it had been reported that the United Kingdoms last workable Goldmine In central Scotland may reopen.
-Exploration work is under way to uncover the true amount of Gold available and level of purity.
+You may have noticed there has been a marked increase of 'Cash for Gold' offers spread across all forms of media.
+This is because the price of gold has increased steadily over the last decade.
+Due to the continued increase in the price of gold, it had been reported that the United Kingdoms last workable goldmine in central Scotland may reopen.
+Exploration work is underway to uncover the true amount of gold available and the level of purity it holds.
 If the yields are good and viable at the Cononish mine, near the village of Tyndrum in central Scotland.
 It is entirely likely that we may see the ancient gold mine reactivated or at least made a tourist attraction to tempt gold prospectors to chance their luck in a limited gold rush.

 Independent analysts are forecasting that there could be an output of over 150,000 ounces of gold left to mine, and this would be over a term of eight years.
-The same experts predict that 500,000 ounces of Silver could be mined from the mineral deposits.
-Permission to commence commercial Gold production has yet to be granted by the Crown Estate who owns the rights to most of the Gold in the United Kingdom.
+The same experts predict that 500,000 ounces of silver could still be mined from the same mineral deposits.
+Permission to commence commercial gold production has yet to be granted by the Crown Estate who owns the rights to most of the gold in the United Kingdom.